Walt Disney Imagineering Presents the Epcot Experience

 Epcot enthusiasts will enjoy the latest exhibit showcased in the Odyssey building of the park.
 The exhibit, Walt Disney Imagineering Presents the Epcot Experience, offers a unique way to observe all the changes planned for Epcot in the upcoming years.

 Not only has the Odyssey been transformed on the outside, but the interior holds a high-tech, dimensional projection map.
 It’s unlike anything most of us have probably ever seen.
-The Epcot Experience is well worth taking a few moments to walk through on your next vacation.

 Here are a few details about the Epcot Experience.